Gray categories with duals and their diagrams

 \subsection{Invariance}

+For a standard diagram one can choose a sufficiently small ribbon neighbourhood of $X^1$ so that it does not contain any folds.
+Then the projection of this ribbon to the projection plane is a regular mapping.
+The projection plane is assumed to have a canonical orientation, and so the projection map induces an orientation of the ribbon.

-With the definitions from the last subsection, it is possible to consider the behaviour of the evaluation under mappings of the diagrams.
+With these definitions, it is possible to consider the behaviour of the evaluation under mappings of the diagrams.
 The mappings of interest are the following.

-\begin{definition} A homomorphism of standard surface diagrams $f\colon D\to D'$ is called an oriented homomorphism if $f$ is an orientation-preserving map of a ribbon neighbourhood of $X^1\subset D$ to a ribbon neighbourhood ${X'}^1\subset D'$. \end{definition}
+\begin{definition} A homomorphism of standard surface diagrams $f\colon D\to D'$ is called an {\bf oriented homomorphism} if $f$ is an orientation-preserving map of a ribbon neighbourhood of $X^1\subset D$ to a ribbon neighbourhood ${X'}^1\subset D'$. \end{definition}

 For diagrams that are labelled with a Gray category with duals, a mapping of diagrams determines the relation between the labels.
 The discussion is parallel to the two-dimensional case in Section \ref{2catdualssection}.
 By subdividing the diagrams, one can restrict attention to isomorphisms of progressive diagrams.
 Surfaces are oriented by the projection $p_2$, and lines are oriented by the projection $p_1\circ p_2$, by comparing with standard orientations of the coordinates.
-An isomorphism of progressive diagrams is thus either line-preserving or line-reversing on lines, and surface-preserving or surface-reversing on surfaces.

 For general diagrams, the mapping of vertices has a complicated structure.
 However, for standard surface diagrams the situation simplifies.
 Let $q$ be the projection map $p_2$ restricted to $X^2\subset D$ and $q'$ the corresponding map for ${X'}^2\subset D'$.
 The mapping of the projection plane $q'\circ f\circ q^{-1}$ is a local isomorphism near each vertex, and for an oriented homomorphism it is also orientation-preserving.